-New residents receive their room assignments and their roommates' contact information via their MyHousing@UWM account from University Housing starting in December.
+New residents receive their room assignments and their roommates' contact information via their MyHousing@UWM account from University Housing starting the first full week of January.
 Assignments will be continued to be released on a rolling basis.

 Room AccommodationsStudents with a physical disability or medical condition which requires special accommodation or modification to a residence hall space (accessible shower, doorbells with light flashers, Braille signs, etc.) must notify University Housing by submitting the Room Accommodation/Medical Request form.
 Any documentation that you can provide upfront will help to expedite the process.